Yankees, BoSox, And Astros ‘Voiced Displeasure’ Over Oddities Of Josh Donaldson Trade

 The Yankees, Red Sox, and Houston Astros have all “voiced displeasure” to the commissioner’s office over the Josh Donaldson trade from Toronto to Cleveland.
-While it makes sense a team that might be playing October baseball would want to take a shot at adding Donaldson to their roster, the way that the deal worked out, and what happened after it was approved, has some teams crying foul according to ESPN.
+While it makes sense a team that might be playing October baseball would want to take a shot at adding Donaldson to their roster, the way that the deal worked out, and what happened after it was approved, has some teams crying foul, according to ESPN.
 While the Astros appear to be satisfied with the answer they got, for the moment, the Yankees and Red Sox are still not happy.

 Donaldson has spent almost the entire season on the disabled list, playing his last MLB game on May 28.
 MLB rules state that in order for a trade to be made, a player has to be cleared as healthy to play.
 That is the reason that pre-trade physicals are conducted, to keep everything above board.
 Sometimes, something is missed and an injured player is traded.
 In that case, the trade is reversed and everyone goes back to square one to either make it right or scrap it.
 In the case of Donaldson, not everything appears to have gone according to the normal procedure.